 2014-2015 Liberia 14 Liberian PAs die for the Ebola epidemic.

-2014 Bulgaria The first two Bulgarian PA programs are developed building on a long tradition of the historic utilization of Feldshers in their country.
+2014 Bulgaria The first two Bulgarian PA programs (Trakia University, Stara Zagora and Faculty of Public Health, Sofia) are developed building on a long tradition of the historic utilization of Feldshers in their country.
 The four-year Bachelor’s degree programs are based on the United States PA curriculum.

 2014 The United Kingdom The Birmingham and Wolverhampton PA programs are reopened.
 Health Education England hosts the Birmingham Conference, “PAs in the Workforce” as the national government begins to formally support of the growth in the numbers of PAs and the expansion of PA programs.
 UKAPA is restructured and integrated into the infrastructure of the Royal College of Physicians and then renamed the Faculty of Physician Associates.

 2014 The Netherlands Dutch PAs host their first international conference in Amsterdam.

 2014 New Zealand The New Zealand PA Society is established and endorses the term “Physician Associate”.